Kerala-no-dhoro: Period

-Structures belonging to Early Harappan and Mature Harappan period were found in this site.
-A different type of pottery found in this place as well as at Somnath (Prabhas Patan), Lotershwar indicate an indigeneious tradition distinct from that of Amri-Nal, known from earlier occupations at Padri and Loteshwar (McIntosh, Jane).
+Structures belonging to Early Harappan and Mature Harappan periods were found at this site.
+A different type of pottery found in this place as well as at Somnath (Prabhas Patan), Lotershwar indicate an indigenous tradition distinct from that of Amri-Nal, known from earlier occupations at Padri and Loteshwar (McIntosh, Jane).

 Findings

 Copper fish hooks, of exceptionally big size are found here, indicating large fish were caught.
 Well made, sturdy storage jars were also found at this site, which were used for transporting salt.
 A jar found at this place is decorated with buffalo horn motif and with a large figure in a ragged skirt and wearing a pair of buffalo horns.
 In early Harappan levels of this site, symbols similar to Harappan writing were found and such writings were also found at Kalibangan and Dholavira.

 Structures

 Rectangular houses, houses with rooms and workshops were constructed in Early Harappan Period.
-Houses constructed during Mature Harappan period were of mud bricks with floors being plastered with lime and dung; and these houses had storage spaces and hearths for cooking.
+Houses constructed during Mature Harappan period were made of mud bricks with floors plastered with lime and dung; and these houses had storage spaces and hearths for cooking.